Yellow group — IMITATION

 Green group — SNACK BRANDS PLUS STARTING LETTER

-A brand of potato chips
+A brand of potato chips, with the starting letter 'Y'

 Word definitions